 - Who can help me with transportation and in-home care?

 - Does the VA provide in-home care?

 - Where can I get low-cost legal assistance?

 - What can I expect for my parent diagnosed with dementia?

 - Where can I lodge a complaint about the quality of care at my friend’s or family member’s nursing home?

 - As a caregiver, how do I work with my employer?

 Alzheimer’s Foundation of America

 The Alzheimer’s Foundation of America offers a toll-free helpline (866-232-8484) where caregivers can speak with licensed social workers trained in dementia care.
-The foundation also offers access to these social workers via Skype, chat, and email.
+The AFA also offers access to these social workers via Skype, chat, and email.
 Caregivers can access educational resources with information on the disease, fall prevention, ways to manage stress, working with a care team, etc. The foundation also offers informational webinars and other events with experts.
 Here is their calendar of events.